sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/02-terraform-basics/18-terraform-block/README.md

     - terraform block
     - terraform settings block
     - terraform configuration block
-- Each terraform block can contain
+- Each terraform block can contain a number of